Site icon LFR Builder

 We’ve seen certificates carry more weight when students explain what they built or learned from a course, rather than simply listing the certificate name on a resume or application.

-Enrolling is easy, but finishing strong and learning deeply is what makes a free course truly valuable.
+Enrolling is easy, but finishing strong and learning deeply is what makes free online courses for high school students truly valuable not just the certificate, but the skill behind it.

 What are the best free learning platforms for high school students?